 Whenever possible, it is recommended that students complete testing at the original school before transferring.
 Transferring student tests and registrations will require coordination between the LACs in each school system.
-The MSDE policy on transferring a test when testing is in progress will be addressed in the Transfer Student Guidance document mentioned above.
+The MSDE policy on transferring a test when testing is in progress is addressed in the Transfer Student Guidance document mentioned above.

-Students will resume their tests in TestNav at the new school.
+TestNav at the new school.

-School Test Coordinators must contact the LAC for guidance on the MSDE policy for procedures on securely transferring test books and answer documents or testing using a new test book and answer document.
+$School\, Test\, Coordinators\, must\, contact\, the\, LAC\, for\, guidance\, on\, MSDE\, policy\, for\, securely\, transferring$ test books and answer documents or testing using a new test book and answer document.